Arunima-Paul/Shield-Insurance_Performance-Analysis/README.md

 5. Lastly simple metrics can be set up to monitor the changes like monthly revenue per channel or customer growth by age.
 Small pilot projects can be tested such as app updates or city campaigns and the data to be reviewed.

 This is the end of the analysis.
-Thank you for reading.
+Thank you for visiting.

 Dataset obtained from Codebasics Virtual Internship 1.